In this research article, we will show you 3 small-cap stocks that we think are the best to buy on the ASX in 2019.

 In general, the markets and stocks are firstly driven on a short-term basis via supply and demand imbalances.

-This is the order flow on a day to day basis as investors buy or sell stock for different reasons.
+This is the order flow on a day to day basis as investors buy or sell shares for different reasons.

 This order flow is generally hard to forecast and requires strong technical analysis and understanding of the underlying market to properly time.